What our form needs now is a text box and some buttons. Let's add the text box first.

 The squares around the text field are sizing handles.
 You can hold down your left mouse button on one of the squares and drag to a new width or height.
 The dotted lines are position indicators, one for the left position and one for the top position.
 Notice that the default name for the text field is jTextField1.
 Let's change that.

-With the text field selected, have a look at the Inspector area in the bottom left: (If you can't see an Inspector area, click Window > Navigating > Inspector from the NetBeans menu bar.)
+With the text field selected, have a look at the Navigator area in the bottom left: (If you can't see an Navigator area, click Window > Navigator from the NetBeans menu bar.)

 When you click on Change Variable Name, a dialogue box appears.
 Type a new name for the Text Field.
 Call it txtDisplay:

 Click OK.
 When you do, NetBeans will rename your text field:

 Now have a look at your code again by clicking the Source button in the main window.
 When your code appears, scroll down to the bottom.
 You'll see that a new private field variable has been added:

 So a JTextField variable has been set up with the name txtDisplay.
 The "javax.swing" part is a reference to a set of packages that are used for GUI development.
 Swing makes it easier for you to create forms and the controls on forms.

 Click on the Design button at the top to return to your form.
 The text field has some default text in, at the moment.
 You can add your own text by changing the text property of the text field.

 Make sure your text field is selected on the form.
 Now locate text in the properties window:

 Delete the default text of jTextField1 and leave it blank: